SDNS Student Paper Competition

 Eligibility

 This competition is open to all undergraduate students, graduate students, and researchers that are at most two years beyond their terminal degree.
 The author must be a member of the SDNS Section or should join the section at the time of the paper submission.
 The contribution may be a theoretical development or it may cover any of the numerous applications related to defense or national security.
-Papers that have been accepted for publication are not eligible for the competition.
-The winner will have the opportunity to present the paper in a JSM session sponsored by SDNS.
+This paper competition is for completed research.
+A manuscript suitable for journal submission is required to enter the competition.
+Published papers are eligible if (1) the paper had not previously won an ASA-funded student paper competition, and (2) the paper was accepted within the past two years.
+The winner will have the opportunity to present the paper in a topic-contributed session sponsored by SDNS.

 Guidelines for Manuscript Preparation